 - Learning to, in general, remain calm (preventively) and to curb his or her own intense emotions around the child. - Providing structure and therefore safety and predictability.
 Many pre-schoolers are soothed by routine and predictability (for example, regularity in meals).
 The weekly routine may be visualised by the parents in charts with pictograms.
-Special events, such as putting out a shoe for St. Nicholas, can be marked on the chart.
+Special events, such as a birthday party, can be marked on the chart.
 In this way, the frequency and when this is allowed is clearly established and visible, providing a more calming environment. - Understanding and acknowledging the child's temperament and adjusting his/ her reaction to the child accordingly.
 The parent strives for a 'Goodness of Fit', (learning) to value the child for who he is instead of reacting to what he does. - Curbing the child's strong emotions by learning to react in two steps (see Appendix 5 Communicating with lowered Emotional Demands: two steps).
 A strong emotion in the child will often be regulated sooner if the emotion is verbalised in a responsive, calm tone of voice, to give it a little space (first step).
 Verbalising this emotion in the form of a statement then validates the child's strong (negative) emotions.
 Next, the normal routine is restored with calm behaviour (second step). - If the child remains stuck in his emotional state, e.g. anger, the parent might say in a calm, neutral voice that "he needs to go to his room, where he can be angry all he likes."
 Importantly, the child should not feel that he is being sent to his room as a punishment for expressing his anger.
 However, sending him to his room prevents his anger from being reinforced by the attention it might receive in the social situation. - Refraining from offering advice about the way the child speaks.
-While obviously well-intentioned, this often has the result that the child reacts with more tension to his stuttering. - If the child exhibits a negative emotional reaction in relation to his stuttering (for example, fear, frustration, anger or helplessness), or is clearly wrestling with his speech, the parent reacts responsively and calmly, in a non-judgmental way ("Talking can be really hard sometimes; it happens to everyone now and again.")
-The parent models that stuttering is allowed. - Modelling how to handle making a mistake in a relaxed way ("It happens"), so that the child puts less pressure on himself when he makes a mistake.
+While obviously well-intentioned, this often has the result that the child reacts with more tension to his stuttering. - If the child exhibits a negative emotional reaction in relation to his stuttering (for example, fear, frustration, anger or helplessness), or is clearly wrestling with his speech, the parent reacts responsively and calmly, in a non-judgmental way ("Your mouth is just stuck; "Talking can be really hard sometimes; it happens to everyone now and again.")
+The parent models that stuttering is allowed, creating a stutter-friendly environment. - Modelling how to handle making a mistake in a relaxed way ("It happens"), so that the child puts less pressure on himself when he makes a mistake.
+Make sure that a stutter is not seen as a mistake.

-Now and again, the parent will casually speak using the disfluencies/stutterings the child makes, with the aim of lessening the child's sensitivity to this.
+Now and again, the parent will casually speak using the stutters the child makes, with the aim of lessening the child's sensitivity to this.
 This exercise is often not immediately clear to the parents and sometimes the parents themselves are very sensitive about stuttering.
 It is therefore recommended first to discuss the motivation for this behaviour change with the parents and to practice it during a session without the child being present.